Snowfall in Taipei

-Snowfall in Taipei (台北飘雪) is a 2010 Chinese-Hong Kong-Taiwanese-Japanese romance film directed by Huo Jianqi and starring Chen Bolin, Tong Yao, Morning Tzu-Yi Mo, and Tony Yang.
-The film is based on the Japanese novel of the same name by Chikayo Tashiro.
+Snowfall in Taipei (台北飘雪) is a 2010 romance film directed by Huo Jianqi and starring Chen Bolin, Tong Yao, Mo Tzu-yi, and Tony Yang.
+A Chinese-Hong Kong-Taiwanese-Japanese co-production, the film is based on the Japanese novel of the same name by Chikayo Tashiro.
 The film premiered in Japan on February 20, 2010.

 Plot

 Xiao Mo (Chen Bolin) is a young man living in Jingtong, an ancient town in Pingxi District, New Taipei City, Taiwan.
 One day, a Shandongese pop singer May (Tong Yao) is announced missing in Taipei, but soon appears in Xiao Mo's town.
 With a voice problem and desperate to hide herself, she seeks help from Xiao Mo, who offers her a place to stay, a job in a local restaurant, and takes her to a doctor for treatment.
 As time passes by, Xiao Mo finds himself in love with May, however, May loves Ah Lei, who is her producer.